 - 1. Read this course outline and be prepared to discuss in class. - 2.
+Complete Readings on p.
+6 - 3.
 Prepare for a test on the assigned readings.

 Evaluation - Assessment of Student Performance:

 The final grade in the course will be based on the following elements.
 Wherever possible facilitators will use rubrics to assess your performance and offer feedback.